E3: Origins

 Before E3, game publishers went to other trade shows like the Consumer Electronics Show and the European Computer Trade Show to display new or upcoming products as well as to pre-sell shipments to retailers for the rest of the year including the late-year holiday season as well as to view for press coverage of upcoming games.
 As the game industry grew rapidly during the early 1990s, industry professionals felt that it had outgrown the older trade shows.
-According to Tom Kalinske, CEO of Sega America, "The CES organizers used to put the video game industry way, way in the back.
+According to Tom Kalinske, CEO of Sega of America, "The CES organizers used to put the video game industry way, way in the back.
 In 1991, they put us in a tent, and you had to walk past all the porn vendors to find us.
 That particular year it was pouring rain, and the rain leaked right over our new Genesis system.
 I was just furious with the way CES treated the video game industry, and I felt we were a more important industry than they were giving us credit for."
 Sega did not return to CES the following year, and several other companies exited from further CES shows.

 Separately, in 1994, the video game industry had formed the Interactive Digital Software Association (IDSA, later becoming the Entertainment Software Association, ESA, in 2003) in response to attention the industry had drawn from the United States Congress over a lack of a ratings system in late 1993.
 The IDSA was formed to unify the video game industry and establish a commission, the Entertainment Software Ratings Board (ESRB) to create a voluntary standard rating system that was approved by Congress.